oracle/opengrok/Webapp-configuration.md

      -- /var/opengrok/etc/paths.tsv /var/opengrok/data/index/dtags.eftar
 ```

 where `java.py` is Java wrapper tool shipped with OpenGrok.
+The web application will then
+automatically load the `dtags.eftar` file whenever is in a context to display path descriptions.